elysiajs/documentation/docs/patterns/mvc.md

     })
 ```

-You may use [Elysia.decorate](/essential/context#decorate) to embedded class instance into Elysia or not is depends on your case.
+You may use [Elysia.decorate](/essential/context#decorate) to embed a class instance into Elysia, or not, it depends on your usecase.

 Using [Elysia.decorate](/essential/context#decorate) is an equivalent of using **dependency injection** in NestJS:
 ```typescript